• Use Cases

 Transactional email usually starts as a small helper in application code and gradually turns into a brittle destination-specific path.
 Welcome flows, billing notices, lifecycle nudges, and handoff messages all depend on current product state, but they also need retries, visibility, and a clean way to evolve templates over time.

 Meshes keeps SendGrid delivery attached to the event stream instead of the controller or job that first emitted the signal.
-You connect SendGrid once, create rules for the events that matter, map the fields each email needs, and let Meshes handle delivery history and retries alongside the rest of your destinations.
+A SendGrid connection lives in the workspace, rules bind the events that matter, field mappings shape each email, and Meshes handles delivery history and retries alongside the workspace's other destinations.

 send_email_template